Programme 1995 – Les Miserables

 FLEUR HANNAH

-Fleur’s interest in theatre spans many years and includes chorus work and drama, directing an entertaining group for 12 years and performing in “Canterbury Tales” for Napier Operatic.
+Fleur’s interest in theatre spans many years and includes chorus work and drama, directing an entertainment group for 12 years and performing in “Canterbury Tales” for Napier Operatic.
 She has just completed a two year course in Vocal Performance at Hawke’s Bay Polytechnic, and is currently a student with Joseph Christiansen.
 Fleur is enjoying working in “Les Misérables”.

 TONY IRONSIDE